Associate Head Coach

-BU reached new heights last season, earning the No. 1 overall seed in the NCAA Tournament behind three AVCA First Team All-Americans and AVCA National Player of the Year Yossiana Pressley.
+BU reached new heights in 2019, earning the No. 1 overall seed in the NCAA Tournament behind three AVCA First Team All-Americans and AVCA National Player of the Year Yossiana Pressley.
 The Bears led the Big 12 in opponent hitting percentage and averaged 2.54 blocks per set in 2019.
 Kara McGhee earned unanimous All-Big 12 Rookie Team honors out of the middle, and Shelly Stafford became the first Bear to earn four Big 12 postseason honors.

 In 2018, Williams helped the Bears secure a third consecutive NCAA Tournament bid and saw Shelly Stafford and Yossiana Pressley earn back-to-back AVCA All-America recognition.

 During the 2017 season, Williams helped guide the Bears to a No. 12 overall seed and second-round finish in the NCAA Tournament as well as a second-place finish in the Big 12, a first in program history.
 Williams worked with freshman setter Hannah Lockin and sophomore middle hitter Shelly Fanning who both earned AVCA All-America honors.
 Williams also trained Big 12 and Southwest Region Freshman of the Year, Yossiana Pressley.

 During the 2016 season, Williams mentored Katie Staiger, Baylor's first Second Team AVCA All-American and unanimous All-Big 12 selection.
 He helped guide the Bears to their first NCAA Tournament appearance since 2011.